MicrosoftDocs/cpp-docs/docs/standard-library/cpp-standard-library-overview.md

 Other differences between freestanding and hosted implementations are:

 - Hosted implementations require a global function named `main`.
 A freestanding implementation can define its own startup and termination functions.
 - Hosted implementations must support more than one thread running at the same time.
-A freestanding implementation may or may not support concurrent threads.
+Implementors of freestanding implementations decide whether their library supports concurrent threads.

 The Microsoft C++ standard library satisfies both freestanding and hosted requirements.